-Research reveals landing first job can be harder for nurses from ethnic minoritiesJanuary 11th, 2013 in Other /
+Research reveals landing first job can be harder for nurses from ethnic minoritiesJanuary 11, 2013 in Medicine & Health / Other

 Student nurses from ethnic minorities can find it harder to secure work by the time they qualify and feel less confident about getting a job than their white British counterparts, according to new research conducted by leading healthcare academics.